ahmedshafik/Terraform-ansible/README.md

 aws_region = “REGIONHERE”
 Private_Key_Path = "PrivateKey here.pem"
 Ansible_RunBook = "ansiblestart.yml
 The ansible role will make sure that python is installed, install nginx and start the service

+# You can go ahead an pass the keys to terraform in  terraform.tfvars "in case you don't like to use aws profile_
+Please make sure to comment the aws_profile = “PROFILENAME”, and edit the variables.tf

-# To run they project:
+# To run the project:
 1-	Copy the Nginx-AnsibleRole directory to /etc/ansible/roles
 ![ansible roles](https://user-images.githubusercontent.com/7353494/42449090-a40d3798-837f-11e8-9a92-180e3e339b66.png)
 2-	Update terraform.tfvars  AWS_instance_KEY = "Your AWS Instance key" with the name of they key that the instance will use